docs/custom-agents-template/README.md

 ## Getting started

-1. Using this template repository, create a repository called `.github-private` in your organization.
+1. Using this template repository, create a private repository called `.github-private` in your organization.
 1. Edit this README to best meet your needs.
 Consider including creation guidelines for custom agents or compliance considerations specific to your team.
 1. Edit the provided `agents/example-agent.md` file to create your first custom agent.
 To learn more about creating custom agents, see TODOCS - add link.